Frequently Asked Questions: Philanthropy

-A Few of Latina Nomad’s Favorite Non-profits
+A Few of My Favorite Non-profits

 Local – New York City

 What we love about this org: Their array of programs and flexibility!
 When Roxana worked in the corporate world her schedule was crazy.
 Between meetings and business travel she never knew when she’d be available.
 New York Cares database allowed her to log on the evening before or the morning of to sign up for available opportunities.
-She worked with seniors, children, homeless shelters, soup kitchens and schools.
+She worked with seniors, children, homeless shelters, soup kitchens, and schools.
 The volunteer network ranged in professions and ages which was also pretty cool.
-She even became a team leader for one of their projects which was truly rewarding for her.
+She even became a team leader for one of their projects which were truly rewarding for her.

 Requirements: You must attend a volunteer orientation before gaining access to the volunteer database.